Configuration and Discovery

 Handling Device Failover

-As of version 104.1 of this PowerPack, if you want to enable failover support of component devices between root-level Wireless controllers (or re-enable your own previously implemented custom support), you must follow the steps below:
+If you want to enable failover support of component devices between root-level Wireless controllers (or re-enable your own previously implemented custom support), you must follow the steps below:

 1. Set the GUID (Globally Unique Identifier) for a collection object that is expected to be unique across the component devices.
 For the “Cisco: WLC AP Discovery” Dynamic Application, this is often the MAC address or Serial Number.
 For the “Cisco: WLC AP Interface Discovery” Dynamic Application, this is often the Interface Index.